 Self-regulation is well established in the Nordic countries and plays an essential regulatory role in corporate governance as well as in other areas.
-Hence, the Nordic corporate governance codes, introduced during the last ten years, were developed within the self-regulatory framework of each respective country, and they have since then been administered by independent corporate governance committees.
-Although the codes, too, differ in details between the countries, they are all based on the general international development and common Nordic approach within this field and thus show a fundamental resemblance to one another.
+Hence, the Nordic corporate governance codes, introduced in the early 2000s, were developed within the self-regulatory framework of each respective country, and they have since then been administered by independent corporate governance committees.
+Although the codes, too, differ in detail between the countries, they are all based on the general international development and common Nordic approach within this field and thus show a fundamental resemblance to one another.